 The other area that I have always struggled with is asking for help.
 I’m fine asking someone to babysit for a date night or so I could go to the doctor.
 But never for anything personal or just for me.
 I had FINALLY put my insecurities aside and had my mom watch the girls a few times.
 I used that time to finish tiling, painting, and even photographing, our old kitchen.

 I’d always had a mental block that house projects, or anything for my blog, weren’t important enough to justify asking for help.
 I believed that I had to be able to do it by myself while taking care of my kids.
 Since I wasn’t making money, therefore not contributing, then it wasn’t important.
 Despite how much I honestly enjoy it.

 I was doing a pretty good job of fighting those feelings and proving them to be untrue.
 But they’ve crept up again.
 I need to relearn the behavior from last year.
 Then I can be confident asking for help when I need it.
 And not only when I feel like I deserve it.

-As I enter the new year, hopeful that things will begin to look up in terms of the pandemic, I’m aware of how fortunate I was this year.
-My family stayed healthy, we purchased a beautiful new home in our dream neighborhood, Jesse and I’s relationship flourished, and we got so much time together as a family.
+As I enter the new year, I’m aware of how fortunate I was this year.
+My family stayed healthy, we purchased a beautiful new home in our dream neighborhood.
+My marriage flourished, and we got so much time together as a family.
 Time has been a precious gift.
-My stress and anxiety can rob my of seeing that.
-So as I relearn having a healthy mindset in regards to boundaries with others and knowing my own limits, I also want to learn how to slow down and enjoy the process.
+My stress and anxiety can rob me of seeing that.
+So as I relearn having a healthy mindset in regard to boundaries with others and knowing my own limits, I also want to learn how to slow down and enjoy the process.